-If you’re planning on taking a trip to Russia, or even just trying to learn the language, it’s important to know your vowels.
-Russian has 33 different letters in its alphabet, 10 of which are vowels.
-Take this quiz to see how well you know you’re Russian vowels and find out if you’re really fluent in the language.
+Knowing your vowels is important if you plan on taking a trip to Russia or just trying to learn the language.
+Russian has 33 letters in its alphabet, 10 of which are vowels.
+Take this quiz to see how well you know your Russian vowels and determine if you’re fluent.

-1) What is the name of the letter that looks like a backwards “Р”?
+1) What is the letter’s name that looks like a backward “Р”?

-It’s actually called “Ру” and is pronounced like the English “R.”
+It’s called “Ру” and is pronounced like the English “R.”

-2) What is the name of the letter that looks like a “У”?
+2) What is the letter’s name that looks like a “У”?

-This one is called “Уть” and is pronounced sort of like an English “W.”
+This one is called “Уть” and is pronounced like an English “W.”

-3) And what about the letter that looks like an upside down “М”?
+3) What about the letter that looks like an upside-down “М”?

 Why are Russian vowels so difficult to pronounce?